codingMustache/codingMustache/README.md

 ## Joke of the Day

-What concert costs only 45 cents?
-50 cent featuring Nickelback.
+What do you call an old snowman?
+Water.

 ## Daily Trivia

-In the server hosting industry IaaS stands for...
+What is the most preferred image format used for logos in the Wikimedia database?
- 1. Internet and a Server
+ 1. .png
- 2. Infrastructure as a Service
+ 2. .jpeg
- 3. Internet as a Service
+ 3. .svg
- 4. Infrastructure as a Server
+ 4. .gif

 <details>
   <summary>Answer</summary>
-  Infrastructure as a Service
+  .svg
 </details>